Lewis Casson: Post-war career

 In 1947, Casson was successful in the leading role in J.B.
 Priestley's The Linden Tree.
 In 1959, Casson and Thorndike celebrated the golden jubilee of their wedding by appearing together in Clemence Dane's play, specially written for them, Eighty in the Shade.
 That same year they both appeared in the film Shake Hands with the Devil as ill-fated loyalists in Ireland.

 Later life

-He took part in a number of national and international recital tours with his wife.
+Casson took part in a number of national and international recital tours with his wife.
 He continued to work until 1968, his last appearance being in Night Must Fall by Emlyn Williams.
 He died at Nuffield Nursing Home on 16 May 1969, aged 93.
 He was cremated at Golders Green Crematorium on 20 May 1969.
 His ashes were scattered in the grounds.

 His widow Sybil died seven years later, in 1976, aged 93.